 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period after giving retroactive effect to the reverse and forward splits described in Note 1.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of shares of common stock and potentially outstanding shares of common stock during each period after giving retroactive effect to the reverse and forward splits described in Note 1.
-There were no potentially dilutive financial instruments outstanding at April 30, 2010.
+Shares issuable under the convertible preferred stock (see Note 1) were not included in the calculation of earnings per share because they would not have been dilutive.